Israel’s Legal Borders under International Law

 1988 also saw affirmation of the Hamas Charter or ‘Charter of Allah – the Platform of the Islamic Resistance Movement (Hamas)’.
 This charter calls for the destruction of Israel and the killing all Jews.
 Hamas is an acronym of Harakat al Mawqawama al Islamiyya meaning “Islamic Resistance Movement”.
 Little changed in the 2017 version of the Charter, link

 The Oslo Accords: in these Israel recognised the PLO as Palestine’s official representative, the PLO renounced the use of violence, and the PLO recognised Israel’s right to exist.
 The PLO became the Palestinian Authority (PA) in 1994.
+Negotiations then continued as Israel and the PLO worked to implement a two-state solution.
+Contentious issues were Jerusalem, final borders and Jewish settlements, link.

 Israel and Jordan signed a peace treaty in 1994, and Israel withdrew troops from Gaza and most cities and towns of the West Bank by 1996.
 Palestinians authorities then took control.